Peter Dickinson (architect): Biography

-On 1 October 1960, one of Dickinson's most significant works, the O'Keefe Centre, opened to the public.
+On 1 October 1960, the major arts venue O'Keefe Centre for the Performing Arts, opened to the public.
 The opening night featured the premiere of Lerner and Loewe's Camelot starring Richard Burton and Julie Andrews.
-The building had been designed while Dickinson was still at Page and Steele, and the lobby featured a mural entitled "The Seven Lively Arts," painted by York Wilson.
+The building was designed by Dickinson and Earle C. Morgan, while Dickinson was still at Page and Steele.

 In the late 1950s and early 1960s, Peter Dickinson Associates designed a number of significant projects in Toronto, Ottawa, and Montréal, including the Trans-Canada Pipeline Building, the Elm Ridge Golf and Country Club, and the North Toronto Medical Building.
 Although not completed until after his death, it was also during this period that he designed the Imperial Bank Building in Montréal for the bank's head, Neil McKinnon.
 When it opened in 1962, it was the tallest building in the British Commonwealth.
-In January 1960 the four associates with the firm left.
+In January 1960, the four associates with the firm left.
 Shortly thereafter Dickinson appointed Peter Webb, Boris Zerafa, Jack Korbee, Peter Tirion, René Menkès, and Rick Housden as his new associates.
 Following Dickinson's death, members of this group would go on to form WZMH Architects.

 In the early 1960s, Dickinson, a long-time chain smoker, began to experience stomach pain.
 He entered the Mount Sinai Hospital in Toronto in July 1961 and was diagnosed with stomach cancer.
 While in the hospital, he was visited by Isadore Sharp.
 Following the visit, Dickinson produced his last design, the Inn on the Park, which he gave to Sharp several days later.
 That September Dickinson transferred to the Royal Victoria Hospital in Montréal.
 On 15 October 1961, he died at his home in Montréal, leaving behind his wife and two sons.